Greatest Hits (1992)

 Fragile (1972)

-A great art-rock album, this one never lets up.
-The song fragments are interesting and appropriate, providing imagery to enliven the longer proceedings here very well.
 The two long songs that open and close the album are d@mn good.
-There are no bad songs…this is one of the few that you can put on and never have to worry about when to fast forward past that embarassing track.
+There are no bad songs…this is one of the few that you can put on and never have to worry about when to fast forward past that embarrassing track.
 Admittedly, it’s much better when you’re drunk.
 But that’s only to say that it is bordering on heaven (ahem, “We Have Heaven”) when wasted.
 Sober, it falls back to ordinary run-of-the-mill great.

 (“Roundabout”, “We Have Heaven”, “Heart Of The Sunrise”)